vikas9dev/spring-ai/docs/04-teaching-llms-to-remember---the-power-of-chat-memory-in-spring-ai_combined.md

 By implementing the chat memory interface, we can define the strategy for storing and retrieving chat messages.

-📌 **Example:** Message Window Chat Memory maintains a maximum of 20 historical chat messages.
+📌 **Example:** `MessageWindowChatMemory` maintains a maximum of 20 historical chat messages.
 Older messages are discarded.

-The implementation class includes methods like `add` and `get` that interact with the chat memory repository.
+- The implementation class includes methods like `add` and `get` that interact with the chat memory repository.

-📌 **Example:** When the `get` method is invoked, it calls the `findById` method in the in-memory chat memory repository.
+- When the `get` method is invoked, it calls the `findById` method in the in-memory chat memory repository.

-But who invokes these methods?
+- But who invokes these methods?
 Someone needs to call the `get`, `add`, or `clear` methods exposed by the chat memory implementation class, process the list of messages, and populate the request sent to the LM models.

 In Spring Framework, **advisors** handle this responsibility.
 They intercept requests and responses to and from the LM models.
 Spring provides three memory advisors for integrating chat memory functionality into the chat client bean:

-1. Message Chat Memory Advisor
+1.  `MessageWindowChatMemory`
-2. Prompt Chat Memory Advisor
+2.  `PromptChatMemoryAdvisor`
-3. Vector Store Chat Memory Advisor
+3.  `VectorStoreChatMemoryAdvisor`

-### 1. Message Chat Memory Advisor
+### 1. MessageWindowChatMemory

 When configured, this advisor interacts with the chat memory implementation and repository to fetch messages.
 It stores messages as structured messages, categorized as user, system, and assistant messages.